• Blogs

 The Ethereum Pectra Upgrade

-It initially consist of 9 standard EIPs (Ethereum Improvement Proposals) and a meta-EIP comprising 11 more EIP components.
+It initially consisted of 9 standard EIPs (Ethereum Improvement Proposals) and a meta-EIP comprising 11 more EIP components.
 While some focused on the Prague upgrade, others fell under the Electra upgrade.
 An EIP is like bills presented in Ethereum’s parliaments that become the new law if it receives favour from most members.

-However, due to the heavy complexities involved with implementing so many enhancements at once, Ethereum developers have divided the Pectra upgrade into two phases, with one phase prioritizing 8 EIPs and the second phase implementing the rest of them.
-Thus, 12 EIPs from the Pectra upgrade have now been shifted to the next Ethereum upgrade, which is Fusaka.
+However, due to the heavy complexities involved with implementing so many enhancements at once, Ethereum developers have divided the Pectra upgrade into two phases, with one phase prioritizing 11 EIPs and the second phase implementing the rest of them.
+Thus, 9 EIPs from the Pectra upgrade have now been shifted to the next Ethereum upgrade, which is Fusaka.

 The key enhancement from Pectra upgrade’s EPIs is EIP-7702, which aims to improve the user experience of crypto wallets by bringing account abstraction to Ethereum.
 EIP-7251 will induce another important change by allowing validators to increase the maximum amount they can stake from 32 to 2048 ETH.
 Petra will also implement many more improvements, which we will discuss in the later sections.